 is it worth it?

 To be honest, I can’t be the judge of that anymore.
 I’m too personally involved with Cărtărescu’s oeuvre.
 It’s even harder to “objectively” judge Nostalgia, because, in 2019, 30 years after its original publication, Cărtărescu published Melancolia, a sort of remembrance, return and retelling of Nostalgia from the point of view of the writer with more life experience.
-So my reading is tainted.
-Not to mention that in English I can’t discover the feeling which reading in the original Romanian gives me.
+So, my reading is tainted.
+Not to mention that in English I can’t discover the feeling that reading in the original Romanian gives me.
 The English translation feels like a straitjacket for me.
 Intellectually, I know it’s there, but emotionally I can’t feel it.

 your thoughts?